Stavern

-Stavern is a small water-side town in Larvik municipality in Vestfold County, Norway.
-It is south of the city of Larvik.
-Currently there are around 3,000 inhabitants in Stavern.
-It is a small town where tourism is one of the most important sources of income.
+Stavern is a town in Larvik Municipality in Vestfold county, Norway.
+The town is located at the mouth of the Larviksfjorden along the Skagerrak coast, about 7 km south of the town of Larvik.
+Historically, Stavern was a self-governing municipality from 1838 until 1988 when it became part of the large Larvik Municipality.

+The 3.75 km2 town has a population (2022) of 5,902 and a population density of 1575 PD/km2.

+Stavern is a small town where tourism is one of the most important sources of income.
 During summer, the population increases to around 30,000-40,000 people, due to camping sites and cottages around the town centre as well as boats visiting the harbour.

-Stavern experiences 200 days of sunshine per year.
-Consequentially, Stavern's population more than doubles during summers.
-From the mid 1750s until 1864, Stavern was home to the nation's main naval base located in a shipyard in Fredriksvern.
+Stavern experiences about 200 days of sunshine per year.
+From the mid-1750s until 1864, Stavern was home to the nation's main naval base located in a shipyard in Fredriksvern.
 A gunpowder tower and commandant's house remain on Citadel Island, a current refuge for artists.
-The town is also home of Hall of Remembrance, a monument dedicated to seamen killed during World Wars I and II.
+The town is also home of the Hall of Remembrance, a monument dedicated to seamen killed during World War I and World War II.

+Stavern Church is located in the town.